 Aside from bubble tea, Chun Shui Tang is popular for its dim sum as well.
 They have an extensive menu so you may want to have a full meal here to go with your boba.
 We ordered a delicious breakfast set and this interesting pork shumai wrapped in rice.

-There are many Chun Shui Tang branches in Taichung and throughout the country, but try going to the original store if you can.
-That way you can brag to everyone on Instagram that you’ve been to the birthplace of boba. 😛
+There are many Chun Shui Tang branches in Taichung and throughout the country.
+KKday offers a voucher to their Dadun 19th Street branch.
+But if you can, try going to the original store so you can brag to everyone on Instagram that you’ve been to the birthplace of boba.

 Chun Shui Tang (Original Shop)